hshn/angular-provide/README.md

 import { ServiceClass } from './service';

-// Factory will be registered as `foo` let provider = provide.factory('foo', function () {
+// Factory will be registered as `foo`. let provider = provide.factory('foo', function () {
   // ...
 });